Schools for Dyslexia

 I’m finding that for students who actually engage with the combination of online reading intervention programs we put together for their Path to Success™ Personalized Learning Plan about an hour each school day, we are getting 1 ½-3 years reading gains within the first school year.
 This is better results than I was able to get most of the time in my many years of Orton-Gillingham tutoring.
 I suspect this was largely because most families could only afford to do tutoring 1-3 times per week which just doesn’t provide the time needed.
 But the engaging nature of the quality computer programs we’ve chosen helps, as does the variety the student encounters using our approach.

 We welcome families to enroll in as much or as little as is appropriate for their situation.
 It is common that families start with a year or two of focused reading intervention, often along with cognitive skills training.
 Then, the student often continues to build their reading skills while focusing in on intervention for building writing skills, possibly paired with our Integrated Liberal Studies approach weaving together history and other social studies with writing and literature.
 These classes are designed with the student with dyslexia in mind.
 Accommodations are built in for all students.
 Other families enroll full-time with Wings to Soar Online Academy where our teachers partner with parents to provide an education that is tailored to the needs of each student.
 Reading; spelling; grammar, usage, and mechanics; math; cognitive skills; and other areas with a focus on individual skill building are typically done through adaptive computer programs which provide immediate feedback with our teachers overseeing progress and helping to make course corrections and problem-solve.
-We use small-group (with no more than 9 students in a group) weekly webcam classes for Literature and Composition, science, and social studies classes with assignments provided in online programs in between group sessions.
+We use small-group weekly webcam classes for writing, science, and social studies classes with assignments provided in online programs in between group sessions and daily small group classes for math intervention.
 One-to-one coaching is available for math, writing, and student success coaching, as well as for parent accountability and support.

 In your search for schools for dyslexia, if our hybrid homeschool and online option sounds like a potential match, I encourage you to fill out the Just-Right Level Assessment request form to get started.